20 September 2016 by Anna Staford

 Some airports offer day access to Airport Lounges where you can relax and enjoy all the amenities they offer, so see what’s available at yours.
 You may also have access if you have regular flyer/elite travel status with your airline or as a benefit on certain credit cards.

 So often our busy daily routine deprives us from the chance to have a leisurely read.
 So take a book, Kindle, magazine, newspaper and indulge in a good read.
 It might be a chance to try audiobooks if you can’t read in busy environment.

 Many airports have an outside space that is accessible – often as part of a café or bar.
 This may offer an alternative to busier options inside.

 If all else fails, then just sit back, relax and try to take a nap (don’t forget to set an alarm so you don’t miss the flight!).

 Remember to plan your trip and check that you have suitable valid Travel Insurance in advance.
-If you don’t – log into Globelink Travel Insurance and purchase a policy quickly and simply, even at the airport and you can get cover immediately.
+If you don’t – visit Globelink Travel Insurance website or app and purchase a policy quickly and simply, even at the airport and you can get cover immediately.
 Or call +44 (0)1353 699082 to purchase a policy by phone.